 Urine Testing: A U.S. Patent application was published by researchers at the Palo Alto Research Center, US 2015/0359522, for a "Point of Care Urine Tester and Method."
 No details of the detection technology are provided, but the detailed diagram above is provided.
-A similar device called Glucosalarm (with a website flagged as dangerous), which is smartphone enabled, has also been described.
+A similar device called Glucosalarm, which is smartphone enabled, has also been described.
+Another similar approach, which is suggested to measure any of perhaps a hundred analytes, is described in a patent application (US 2019/0293627 Al) by Brian Bender of Bender Tech in Raleigh, NC.